 At AIS, our students often step out, beyond the realms of their homerooms, to explore, educate and empower themselves and each other.
 Depending on their age, these trips could be national, regional or international.

-The AIS Sports Department is committed to assisting students develop their talents and skills in sports.
+The AIS Sports Department is committed to assisting students to develop their talents and skills in sports.
 Currently, the Department offers an array of competitive sporting opportunities and has teams:

 • Table Tennis